ivangsp/movie-App/README.md

 - Run `npm run start`.
 This starts an express server which runs on port `5000` (make sure no other application is running on that port) and client application which runs on port `3000`.

+- Run `npm test` to run the unit tests.

 ## Note

 This project is for study purposes and is intended to exhibit my skill set in Reactjs.